-Students are evaluated by the clinical staff at the end of each 3 month rotation.
+Students are evaluated by the clinical staff at the end of each 2-month rotation.
 These evaluations will be utilized to establish a final grade (Pass/Fail) for the clinical education session and are kept in the student's file.
 The first two months of the clinical year, students will be evaluated using the "Student Evaluation."

-Specialty rotations in brachytherapy, SRS planning, proton therapy, and with a physician will be assigned throughout the clinical year.
+Specialty rotations in SRS planning, proton therapy, radiation therapist shadowing, and with a physician will be assigned throughout the clinical year.

-Instructional methods used to teach all clinical coursework include: Demonstrations, Personal Experiences, Case Study, Lecture and Simulation Techniques.
+Instructional methods used to teach all clinical coursework include: Demonstrations, Personal Experiences, Case Study, Lecture and Planning Techniques.